 An examination of selected topics in communication relevant to evolving areas of importance to the field.
 Syllabi must be approved by the Dean and announced to the Curriculum and Academic Committee prior to being offered.
 May be repeated for credit provided the course content is different.
 3 credits.

 COMU 330 History of Communication and Technological Revolutions

 Prerequisite: COMU 300.

 In this course, students will explain the historical context of communication and technological revolutions.
 They will explore topics such as technological trends, the foundation of mass media, modes of communication, theoretical context, and perceptions of media and how they have shaped communications.
 Ultimately, students will be able to draw parallels between past and contemporary communication methods.
-Online Only.
 3 credits.

 COMU 360 Methods and Techniques of Persuasion

 This course explores the methods, theories, techniques, and concepts of persuasive communication.
 Students will address scientific, humanistic, and behavioral aspects of persuasion.
 Content will include interpersonal persuasion, advertising, political campaigning, and use of persuasion techniques in mediated environments.
-Online only.
 3 credits.

 COMU 365 Multimedia Journalism